Public-Health-Scotland/vscode_prep/README.md

 ## **Git autocompletion in Terminal**
 If you want to add git autocompletion command feature in your terminal you can follow the following steps:
 - Open a terminal using ctrl + alt + ' (if there is no other opened)
-- Run this command to download the feature script curl -o ~/.git-completion.bash https://raw.githubusercontent.com/git/git/master/contrib/completion/git-completion.bash
+- Run this command to download the feature script:
+`curl -o ~/.git-completion.bash https://raw.githubusercontent.com/git/git/master/contrib/completion/git-completion.bash`
-- Run this command to Add the feature to your user bash settings echo "source ~/.git-completion.bash" >> ~/.bashrc
+- Run this command to Add the feature to your user bash settings:
+`echo "source ~/.git-completion.bash" >> ~/.bashrc`
-- Run this code to apply the changes
+- Run this code to apply the changes:
 `source ~/.bashrc`

 # **Frequently asked questions**